 Transparency

-The term transparency, in the context of this publication, refers to issues such as sharing and making available to the appropriate entities, the relevant plans, decisions, and associated reasoning and the data/datasets utilized in the conception and development of AI solutions.
+The term transparency, in the context of this publication, refers to issues such as sharing and making available to the appropriate entities, the relevant plans, decisions, and associated reasoning and the data/datasets utilized in the conception,development and ongoing deployment and monitoring of AI solutions.
 Transparency is multifaceted and may include public dissemination by publications in peer-reviewed journals, publishing and documenting pre-specifications for development processes including clinical trials, etc.

 Documentation